-20.4.2 Conversion of directly reported earnings into all possible reporting periods

-As stated above, this step was quite straightforward and involved using a set of fixed conversion rules from each reporting period into every other reporting period; earnings reported as a piece rate were first converted into an hourly rate based on an additional question regarding the usual number of hours per piece as estimated by the respondent.
+20.4.2 Conversion of directly reported earnings into all possible reporting periods number of hours per piece as estimated by the respondent.
 This conversion makes use of the number of hours worked per week, using rules on the ratio between the different reporting periods.
 Most of these variables are not intended for inclusion in the final data, which only include earnings expressed in hourly or monthly amounts.
 The reason for creating all of these variables is that they are needed as input for the following step, the conversion of earnings reported in broad categories into an equivalent direct amount.